fdumary/Doctor-AI/README.md

 ## Description

-We will be collecting patient data through a questionnaire and make suggestions to patients and doctors on based on their health.
+Doctor AI collects patient data through a questionnaire and provides recommendations to patients and doctors based on their health.

 ## Features